-Water is the enemy of wood.
-In damp and rainy conditions moisture ingresses into the timber causing swelling.
-When the timber dries, it shrinks.
-Over time, repeated we-to-dry cycles causes timber to crack, split, warp and rot.
+Water is the enemy of wood as it is hygroscopic.
+In the built environment liquid and gas phase moisture flows in and out of timber causing swelling and shrinking.
+Over time, repeated wet-to-dry cycles can cause timber to crack, split, warp and rot.

-One of the core features of CUTEK oil is that it deeply penetrates into timber, repelling liquid and gas phase moisture, to protect the timber from the inside out.
+One of the core features of hydrophobic CUTEK oil is that it deeply penetrates into timber, assisting with protection against liquid and gas phase moisture, effectively protecting wood from the inside out.
 However, not all timber is the same.
-Different species offer different cell structures, extractives and densities which change the timbers hygroscopic nature.
-In short, the water intake of timber differs depending on the species.
+Different species exhibit different cell structures/densities, and contain different extractives which affect how a particular wood species handles moisture.

-To see the effect CUTEK oil has on the water intake of different species of timber the CUTEK Lab decided to test the effects of CUTEK on 12 different species of timber.
+To determine the effect CUTEK oil has on the water intake of different species of timber the CUTEK Lab decided to test CUTEK on 12 different species of timber.

-We applied two coats of CUTEK Extreme on 12 different wood species two weeks apart and left to sit indoors for two months.
+We applied two coats of CUTEK Extreme on 12 different wood species cuts two weeks apart and left to sit indoors for two months.
 We then submerged these 12 coated wood cuts under water for four days.
-Simultaneously, we submerged the same species wood cuts, except this time, not coated with CUTEK Extreme.
+Simultaneously, we submerged the same species wood cuts, not coated with CUTEK Extreme as a control

 Wood coated in CUTEK Extreme offers considerable protection against the negative affects of water penetration.
 Be sure to stay tuned for further developments and testing from our CUTEK Lab.